The average cost for resurfacing a backyard pool is around $15,000-$20,000 for plaster and $25,000-$30,000 for INTER-GLASS®.

 A hydro-stat is a one-way valve designed to let underground water come in from under and around the pool shell.
 When the pool is full, the weight of the water keeps the valve closed.
 When a pool is empty and the ground water level is high (typically a result of rainfall) the hydro-static valve will open to allow that water to equalize inside the pool.
 If a pool is going to be sitting empty for any significant period, it is recommended that these valves are removed as a precautionary measure.

 Just like any deck, whether its concrete or wood, grime will build up over time.
 The most efficient way to clean the surface is by power washing it.
-Alternatively, it can be cleaned with by a hose with an adjustable pressure/spray nozzle.
+Alternatively, it can be cleaned by a hose with an adjustable pressure/spray nozzle.

 Mid-America has been installing composite surfaces since 1991, first as licensed installers of Fibre-Tech and shortly after became installers of American Chem Tech’s INTER-GLASS® product which led to the acquisition of the rights and trademark to INTER-GLASS® in 2000.
 Mid-America Pool Renovation has been installing the premium surface for over twenty years since, gaining its reputation as the best long-term solution for resurfacing swimming pool interiors.